kuroiLabs/syringe/README.md

 # Syringe Dependency Injection
-`Syringe` is a custom dependency injection framework meant for server-side, Node TypeScript projects.
+`Syringe` is a custom dependency injection framework meant for TypeScript projects.
 It aims to require minimal effort from the developer by not requiring manual mapping code or any dependencies.

 `Syringe` is best suited for applications with simple lifecycles and lots of singletons, as it was developed for use in a bot, and the code has not been production tested against more advanced use cases.